 See how we rank

-For more than 50 years, our proud tradition of sustainable discovery and innovation, focusing on areas critical to our future, has marked our position in the top two per cent of universities worldwide in the highly regarded QS World University Rankings.
+For more than 50 years, our proud tradition of innovation and collaboration, focusing on areas critical to our future, has marked our position in the top one per cent of universities worldwide in the highly regarded QS World University Rankings.

 universities in the world¹